 Schroeder Saddletree Factory

-America’s last 19th century saddletree factory stands suspended-in-time at 106 Milton Street in the Madison, Indiana National Register Historic District.
-For 94 years workers at the Ben Schroeder Saddletree Company crafted tens of thousands of wooden frames for saddle makers throughout the United States and Latin America.
+America’s last 19th century saddletree factory stands suspended-in-time at 106 Milton Street.
+For 94 years, workers at the Ben Schroeder Saddletree Company crafted tens of thousands wooden frames for saddle makers throughout the United States and Latin America.
 It was the nation’s longest lasting, continually operated, family owned saddletree company.

 John Benedict “Ben” Schroeder, a German immigrant, started his business in a small brick workshop in 1878, though it grew to include a woodworking shop, boiler room and engine shed, a sawmill, a blacksmith shop, an assembly room, the family residence and several outbuildings.